Evelyn Denison, 1st Viscount Ossington: The Speaker's Commentary

 While in office, Denison formed the view that the public needed a plain, but complete and accurate, explanatory commentary on the Bible, and consulted some of the bishops as to the best way of supplying the work.
 Eventually the Archbishop of York undertook to organise the production of the commentary, under the editorship of Frederic Charles Cook, Canon of Exeter.
 A panel was appointed to advise the general Editor, comprising the Archbishop and the Regius Professors of Divinity of Oxford and Cambridge.
 Formally entitled The Bible Commentary, it became popularly known as "The Speaker's Commentary".
 It was first published in England, and subsequently in the United States by Charles Scribner's Sons.

 Family

 Lord Ossington married Lady Charlotte, daughter of William Bentinck, 4th Duke of Portland, in 1827, but he left no children.
 He died on 7 March 1873, and his title became extinct.
-Lady Ossington died in 1889.
+Lady Ossington retired to Upper Brook Street and died in 1889.

 His Ossington Hall estate passed to his nephew William Evelyn Denison, son of his brother Sir William Thomas Denison.

 Ossington Street in London was named in his honour.